 Home Run (HR) - if after batting the ball, the batter can circle all of the bases and reach home without any errors on the defensive team's side, a home run is scored.

 Walk (BB) - also called base on balls (hence the abbreviation), it's an advance to first base that is awarded to a batter who takes four pitches that are balls.

 Hit by Pitch (HBP) - an event when a batter or any piece of his clothing or equipment other than the bat gets hit by a pitched ball.
-If the pitcher made an obvious attempt to avoid the pitch, they are awarded first base.
+If the batter made an obvious attempt to avoid the pitch, they are awarded first base.